crescentrose/crescentro.se/content/posts/writing-drivers/index.md

 So, what you just experienced is the joy of `libusb` error messages.
 This message, at 4 characters, is in fact pretty generous - you might be greeted with a message that only says `Io`, and good luck debugging that.
 In general, `Busy` means that something is already holding the device open, so you cannot do anything with it.
 However, you won't actually be told what is holding it open.

 The secret is that the device is, of course, being held open by the kernel.
 This is the generic driver I talked about earlier.
 And the secret solution is to release the kernel driver, if it is currently active on the device.

-This requires you to have write access to the device, so if you did not do the `udev` song and dance, prepare to prefix all future invocations of your driver with `sudo`.
+This requires you to have write access to the device, so if you did not do the `udev` song and dance from earlier in this article, prepare to prefix all future invocations of your driver with `sudo`.

 ```rust
 fn main() {